tondi/hajto.github.io/_posts/2017-02-11-elixir-for-everyone-pattern-matching.md

 <!--more-->

 Most of commonly used languages revolve around two basic operations: assigment and looping.
 I think that people usually get so confused by Erlang/Elixir because those languages actually don't have any of those tools available for people to use.
 In fact, they have much greater toys.

+## What actually Elixir is?

+Some describe Elixir as subset of Erlang, some describe it as general purpose functional programming language.
+For me it's just an awesome platform for building lightweight scalable applications.
+If you want perfectly documentet and easy to learn language, go with Elixir!

 ## Patern Matching